Aquila Theatre present Murder on the Nile. Photo by Richard Termine.

 PERFORM THE WORK OF AGATHA CHRISTIE

 In addition to her work as the world’s best-selling novelist, Agatha Christie’s playwriting career spanned 42 years from the premiere of her first play in 1930 (Black Coffee) to the last she was personally involved with in 1972 (Fiddlers Three).
-After a two-year research project led by Agatha Christie Limited - which explored her work in circulation, revisited original manuscripts, and remastered existing plays - Samuel French is now proud to license 25 titles in the newly expanded Agatha Christie Collection.
+After a two-year research project led by Agatha Christie Limited - which explored her work in circulation, revisited original manuscripts, and remastered existing plays - Samuel French is now proud to license the below titles in the newly expanded Agatha Christie Collection.

 All of the plays in this unique Collection were written by Christie herself or by adaptors with whom she personally worked.
 You’ll find thrilling melodramas and classic whodunnits, as well as dark comedies and Christie’s only historical epic.
 Get to know the complete Collection in this introductory article.